dotnet/docs/docs/csharp/getting-started/introduction-to-the-csharp-language-and-the-net-framework.md

 - Inline XML documentation comments.

-- [!INCLUDE[vbteclinqext](~/includes/vbteclinqext-md.md)] which provides built-in query capabilities across a variety of data sources.
+- Language-Integrated Query (LINQ), which provides built-in query capabilities across a variety of data sources.

  If you have to interact with other Windows software such as COM objects or native Win32 DLLs, you can do this in C# through a process called "Interop".
 Interop enables C# programs to do almost anything that a native C++ application can do.
 C# even supports pointers and the concept of "unsafe" code for those cases in which direct memory access is absolutely critical.